comp195/senior-project-spring-2023-chrome-wrapped/README.md

 - Michelle Vu (m_vu12@u.pacific.edu)

 ## Project Description
-Chrome Wrapped is a Chrome extension that showcases statistics of the user's browsing history
+Chrome Wrapped is a Chrome extension that showcases statistics of the user's browsing history created with React.js for University of the Pacific

 ## Project Components
 1. Tabs